JonathanBytes/jonathanbytes.com/README.md

 ## TODO

-- [x] Dynamic metadata for blog posts
-- [ ] OpenGraph protocol for the entire web (landing, projects, gallery, blog and posts)
-- [ ] Migrate all CSS to Tailwind
 - [ ] [Dark mode](https://sreetamdas.com/blog/the-perfect-dark-mode)
     - [x] Make colors as CSS vars
     - [x] Make a way to select the theme